Vanderbilt Internal Medicine-Pediatrics Residents

 Originally hailing from Lebanon, Ahmad grew up in Greenville, South Carolina surrounded by the Appalachian mountains.
 He went to Furman University for his undergraduate degree getting a B.S. in Chemistry and Philosophy (he loves getting into philosophical debates, like does free will even exist?).
 Taking some time off from school, Ahmad went back home to Lebanon where he worked at the Cerebral Palsy Center before moving back to the States where he became an ABA certified therapist for children with Autism and an EMT.
 His experiences as an EMT, therapist, and aid at the cerebral palsy center led to his love for medicine.
 Ahmad’s main interests are in global medicine, particularly disaster response and refugee medicine.
 Outside of healthcare Ahmad enjoys most outdoor sports (particularly hiking and mountain biking), playing drums, traveling, eating shawarma, and bothering his sister and brother.
 He’s excited to begin his residency at Vanderbilt and discover Nashville!

 Ned grew up in Charlotte, North Carolina.
 He realized his future would entail significant schooling when he was encouraged to enroll in kindergarten…for a second time.
 After mastering his developmental milestones, he went on to receive a B.A. in Spanish with a minor in Chemistry from UNC Chapel Hill.
 He returned to UNC for medical school and to see the Tar Heels march to a sixth national championship.
 While in medical school, he put his Spanish major to use and traveled twice to Honduras with UNC’s Honduran Health Alliance where he developed an affinity for both international medicine and gastrointestinal pathogens.
-In his free time, Ned enjoys running, skiing, attempting to cook, and flying his new drone.
-He is extremely grateful and excited to join the Vanderbilt community, as well as to explore Music City and meet Taylor Swift.
+In his free time, Ned enjoys running, skiing, attempting to cook, and flying his (now 2 year old) drone.
+He has really enjoyed exploring Nashville thus far, especially the Warner Parks, various breweries, and strong WiFi areas amenable to Zoom meetings.
 In true Med-Peds fashion, Ned is still undecided on the specifics of his future career.
-He is interested in transitional care for children and families affected by chronic illness, international medicine, and medical education.
+He is interested in transitional care for children and families affected by chronic illness, global health, and medical education.

 Sam is a native of Columbus, Ohio.
 He completed his undergraduate degree in chemistry and history at Vanderbilt.
 He then returned home to THE Ohio State University for medical school, where he was voted by his peers as the “Biggest Buckeye Fan” in his graduating class.
-At OSU he also discovered his love of outpatient Med-Peds and preventative care.
+At OSU he discovered his love of outpatient Med-Peds and preventative care.
 In his free time, Sam enjoys sports, traveling, playing chess, cooking, and running.
-He is thrilled to be back at Vandy!
+Since returning to Nashville, he has enjoyed connecting with new and old friends.
+He has also frequented Radnor Lake and many of the other amazing parks in Middle Tennessee.

 Joseph grew up in Charlotte, NC, but spent much of his life in the Raleigh-Durham-Chapel Hill area for high school, college, and medical school.
 During his undergraduate years at NC State University, he majored in chemical engineering, and worked in pharmaceutical and industrial manufacturing plants where his fear of heights was really tested when he looked down at 40 foot reactors through metal grating.
 He also volunteered as an after-school mentor for middle and high school students.
 While in medical school at UNC, Joseph managed to maintain his original ACC basketball loyalty to NC State, while applying some of his engineering background to quality improvement projects.
 As part of the medical school’s Charlotte campus, he also volunteered with a pipeline program which introduced high school students in Charlotte to health professions careers.
 He enjoys traveling, eating his way around places he visits, running, and learning guitar, and is excited to explore all that Nashville and Middle Tennessee have to offer!

-Having moved all over the southeast, Laura spent most of her childhood in small town South Carolina where she enjoyed summers swimming at the lake or hiking in the mountains with her parents and sister.
+Laura spent most of her childhood in South Carolina where she enjoyed summers swimming at the lake or hiking in the NC mountains with her family.
 With a love of the outdoors, she went off to Arkansas for college where she was a member of the women’s swim team and studied Biochemistry/Molecular Biology and Religion.
-During college, she also spent two summers doing Alzheimer’s research at Mayo Clinic in Jacksonville, where she realized her love for medicine and decided to stay in the Sunshine State for medical school at the University of Florida.
-She became involved with sustainability and health equity studies, global health in the Dominican Republic, and also fell in love with SEC sports.
-Outside the hospital, you can find her at the nearest farmer’s market, tending to her many house plants, listening to podcasts, reading, or heading out for a run.
-Laura can’t wait to join the Vanderbilt family and start a new adventure in Tennessee!
-Member of AOA
+During college, she also spent two summers doing Alzheimer’s research at Mayo Clinic in Jacksonville, where she realized her interest in medicine and decided to stay in the Sunshine State for medical school at the University of Florida.
+She focused on sustainability, health equity, global health, and also fell in love with SEC sports.
+Outside the hospital, you can find her buying more plants, heading out for a run, biking or paddling with her awesome fiancé Dillon, or hanging out with her Vandy Family.
+Nashville feels like home now and she can't wait to keep checking off all of the awesome waterfall hikes on her Tennessee bucket list.
+Member of AOA.

 Rachel was born and raised in Tampa, FL, where she spent much of her free time playing volleyball, scuba diving or on the beach.
 She attended the University of Florida for undergrad where she majored in biochemistry and nutrition, developing her passion for medicine in between tailgating Gator football games.
-Rachel went to Yale for medical school, where she decided to pursue Med-Peds after becoming interested in caring for patients of all ages with congenital heart disease.
-Rachel spends her free time experimenting with new recipes, finding any excuse to be outdoors, explaining college football to her northern friends and convincing people that Tampa actually has a great hockey team.
-After her short stint in the northeast, Rachel is thrilled to be moving back south to warmer weather, country music and SEC football.
-She is looking forward to exploring Nashville and joining the Vanderbilt community!
+Rachel went to Yale for medical school, where she decided to pursue Med-Peds after becoming interested in caring for both adults and kids with congenital heart disease.
+After her short stint in the northeast, Rachel was excited to move back to warmer weather for residency.
+Outside of the hospital, Rachel spends her time hiking near Chattanooga, sailing on Percy Priest, listening to live music and exploring new restaurants around Nashville.

-Jon was born in Virginia Beach, VA.
-His family has always had an international flair, including his Dutch father and Kenyan stepmother.
+Jon was born and raised in Virginia Beach, VA, as the son of an immigrant from the Netherlands.
+His family has always had an international flair, with his Dutch father, Kenyan stepmother, and Lebanese wife.
 Jon spent his childhood planning to become president of the United States but decided that politics was not for him after working as an aide in the state capitol during early high school.
 Thankfully, he switched to medicine and has never looked back.
-Before pursuing an undergraduate degree, he volunteered for a non-profit organization doing community development in Costa Rica, the Philippines, and Indonesia.
+Before pursuing an undergraduate degree, he volunteered for a non-profit organization doing community development in South East Asia.
 Later, he earned his Bachelors of Science in chemistry at Wheaton College, where he also met his wife, Olivia.
-Following his undergraduate education, he worked for one year in the chemical industry (where he literally had to watch paint dry as part of his job description).
-He then attended medical school at University of Illinois and discovered Med-Peds!
+Following his undergraduate education, he attended medical school at University of Illinois and discovered Med-Peds.
 Jon and Olivia are both passionate about global health and correcting health disparities in developing countries.
-Specifically, Jon would like to start residency programs in developing countries in order to contribute to a self-sustaining physician workforce within those countries.
-When Jon is not learning medicine you might find him running a 5k, reading a book on space exploration, cooking ethnic Lebanese food with his wife, or enjoying a glass of Californian cabernet sauvignon or Italian barbera.
-Jon and Olivia are excited to make Nashville their home and to join the Vanderbilt family!
+Specifically, Jon would like to build residency programs in developing countries.
+When Jon is not learning medicine you might find him reading the Economist or a book on space exploration, cooking ethnic Lebanese food with his wife, or enjoying a glass of Californian cabernet sauvignon or Italian barbera.
+Since arriving in Nashville, Jon and Olivia have added Lola (a 4 year old Great Pyrenees) and Cosette (their newborn daughter) to the family.

 Stacy Blank was born in Dover, Delaware but quickly moved back to her parents’ hometown of Hebron, IN (in The Region) by the age of 1 to ensure Chicago sports fandom.
 She played a large variety of sports in high school, but was a science nerd at heart; so she packed her running shoes and softball cleats away when she headed for Indiana University where she studied chemistry and Spanish.
 Continuing as a Hoosier, Stacy attended IU medical school in Indianapolis where she developed her interest in academic medicine and a future career in Med-Peds.
 Outside of medicine Stacy enjoys reading, running, hiking, watching IU basketball, and trying new restaurants.
 She is very excited to explore Nashville and join the Vanderbilt community!
 Member of AOA.